jolillie/technical_demo/README.md

-Needed an older version of ansible to work with the older versions of Ubuntu Terraform CLI vs Version control for running TF applies Terraform Blast Radiuses and being able to blow up specific parts of the environment
+Needed an older version of ansible to work with the older versions of Ubuntu Terraform CLI vs Version control for running TF applies Terraform Blast Radiuses and being able to blow up specific parts of the environment Fargate takes a lot longer to get pods and service up and running.

 ## Mongo Server Setup